NCNkwanyana/NcnApi/README.md

 4.Restore dependencies : dotnet restore
 5. To create SQLite database , applu databse migrations: dotnet ef dtabase update

+## Feaatures
+1.CRUD operations for Users & Tasks
+2.Task filtering:-Expired tasks
+                 -Active tasks
+                 -Tasks by date
+                 -Tasks by Assigned user

 #Running the API
- In the project folder, execute the following command: dotnet run *It will default and start at : http://localhost:5203 *To test the endpoints , open Swagger  at :  http://localhost:5203/swagger
+ In the project folder, execute the following command: dotnet run *It will default and start at : http://localhost:5203 *To test the endpoints , open Swagger  at :  http://localhost:5203/swagger *Once Swagger is open , Use the login endpoint to get your Jwt token: 'username:"put your username"'
+                                                                       'password:"put your password"
+  if successful you will recieve a response with your Jwt token.
+ *Copy the token select Authorize in swagger then paste it : Bearer "paste your token".
+ *All endpoints (usr/tk) are protected  and require JWT tokens to access.

  ## API Endpoints
  ### TK
  -'GET/api/tk'- Get all tasks
  -'GET/api/tk'- Get tasks by ID